 It is strongly recommended that credential evaluation reports and English language proficiency exam scores be sent electronically as noted above.
 If agencies offer electronic delivery, materials can be sent to: [email protected].

-Reports and exam scores can be mailed to the following address, however, you may experience
+Reports and exam scores can be mailed to the following address, however, documents received by postal mail will experience processing delays.

 Fashion Institute of Technology